fsprojects/Rezoom.SQL/doc/Tutorial/README.md

 So far you've already run a query once: the `select last_insert_rowid() as id` following inserting a user.
 But you can use the `SQL<...>` provided type to run all sorts of SQL queries.
 Let's try getting the list of users.
+Again, you can add this code onto your program by removing your `main` function and putting this code in its place.

 ```fsharp
 type ListUsers = SQL<"""